 On top of the wide variety of compatible routers, ExpressVPN also boasts a variety of configuration options.
 This includes protocols such as OpenVPN, PPTP, L2TP and its unique DNS option called MediaStreamer, which can access geoblocked streaming services without a VPN.

 Aside from working on so many devices and providing ample protocol options, ExpressVPN is also among the fastest VPNs on the market, making it a great VPN for gaming, torrenting or streaming.
 The only real drawback that ExpressVPN carries is its high price tag, which you can read more about in our ExpressVPN review.

 More details about NordVPN:

 - Pricing: From $3.71 per month

 - Fast connections

-- Easy to set up on most routers
+- Easy to set up on routers

-- Not as many protocol or setup options
+- Not as many protocols

 If you read our VPN protocol breakdown, you’ll see that OpenVPN is an excellent protocol.
 So having to use this isn’t really a problem, but it would be nice to have more options.

 While it doesn’t offer as many protocol options, NordVPN does offer guides for a good variety of routers including Asus, Sabai, Tomato, DD-WRT, pfSense and more.
 NordVPN also offers its own recommendations for which routers are generally the easiest to install a VPN on and work the best, with most of the top choices coming from Asus.